-Steeped in history with a rich heritage spanning over 120 years, Le Cordon Bleu has evolved from a small Parisian cookery school to an ever-expanding international network - one of the foremost training institutions in the world for culinary, hospitality and management courses.
+Steeped in history with a rich heritage spanning 125 years, Le Cordon Bleu has evolved from a small Parisian cookery school to an ever-expanding international network - one of the foremost training institutions in the world for culinary, hospitality and management courses.

 Have a read through our story...

 In 1578, King Henry III of France established the Order of the Holy Spirit.
 The knights of this order were identified by a cross pendant hanging from a blue ribbon.
 The Order of the Holy Spirit, which existed for more than two centuries, was the most prestigious French Royal order, and its knights were often referred to as “Cordons Bleus”.
 Their sumptuous meals set a high standard for fine dining.

 As a result, the expression “cordon bleu” did not take long to become, by association, synonymous with culinary excellence.

 Le Cordon Bleu journey started in France in 1895 with the launch of a weekly publication called La Cuisinière Cordon Bleu.
 Shortly after, the school in Paris welcomed its first students in what would become one of the famous cooking schools in the world.

 In October, subscribers are invited to the first Le Cordon Bleu cooking class.